 Considerations of Survival Gardening

-Think of staple crops like you think of staples in your kitchen.
+Think of staple crops as you think of staples in your kitchen.
 These are items you need because they form the basis for many of the meals you prepare.
-They are typically foods that provide necessary a good nutritional foundation as well.
-In a survival garden, staple foods will be important to feeding your family.
-These will be foods that you can grow fairly easy, foods that store for long periods of time under less-than ideal-conditions, and foods that provide high levels of calories and carbohydrates.
-Some examples of the foods you can grow in this category include potatoes and grain corn are food crops that will give you a high level of carbohydrates and require only minimal space.
-Sweet potatoes are high in beta carotene and extremely healthy.
+They are typically foods that provide necessarily an excellent nutritional foundation as well.
+In a survival garden, staple foods will be necessary to feed your family.
+These will be foods that you can grow reasonably comfortable, foods that store for long periods of time under less-than ideal-conditions, and foods that provide high levels of calories and carbohydrates.
+Some examples of the foods you can grow in this category include potatoes and grain corn are food crops that will give you a high level of carbs and require only minimal space.
+Sweet potatoes are high in beta-carotene and extremely healthy.
 Each of these is easy to store and ideal for taking you through long, cold winters.
 Beans are another good staple food that can be grown relatively easy, stored for long periods of time, and provide high levels of protein, carbohydrates, and vitamins.

 Vegetable Additions to Your Diet

 Carrots are another option.
-The roots grow when temperatures are above freezing and they can be harvested regardless of size.
-Planting a crop in the fall will yield food throughout the winter months and the remaining crop will produce again in spring.
-Brussel sprouts, leeks, and cabbage are other crops that have the ability to withstand hard frost.
+The roots grow when temperatures are above freezing, and they can be harvested regardless of size.
+Planting a crop in the fall will yield food throughout the winter months, and the remaining crop will produce again in spring.
+Brussel sprouts, leeks, and cabbage are other crops that can withstand hard frost.

 While living under extreme conditions will be challenging, with the proper preparation, you can at least be sure your family will have food for survival.